Jyoti Basu: Fourth term (1991–1996)

-Fifth Term (1996–2000)
+Fifth term (1996–2000)

-In the year 1996 he was elected as Chief Minister five times consecutively in the 1996 West Bengal Legislative Assembly election.
-Basu seemed all set to be the consensus leader of the United Front for the post of Prime Minister of India.
+In 1996 he was elected as Chief Minister for an unprecedented fifth times consecutively in the 1996 West Bengal Legislative Assembly election.
+Basu seemed all set to be the consensus leader of the United Front for the post of Prime Minister of India but the CPI(M)'s highest decision making body refused to endorse Basu's prime-ministerial ambitions.
 This was Basu's last tenure as the Chief Minister of West Bengal.
-Basu resigned in the year 2000 forming a legacy as the longest serving Chief Minister of any Indian state, until Pawan Kumar Chamling surpassed his record in 2018.
+Basu resigned in the year 2000 leaving a legacy as the longest serving Chief Minister of any Indian state, until Pawan Kumar Chamling surpassed his record in 2018.